-Small nano tanks should be avoided if you are a beginner as they can be more difficult to manage and not as forgiving with respect to water parameters.
+If you are a beginner, small nano tanks should be avoided as they can be more difficult to manage and not as forgiving with water parameters.

 A proper aquarium stand can be metal or wood and needs to be sturdy enough to hold the tank’s weight and dimensions.
 Make sure the tank’s edges are not hanging off the side of the stand.
 The weight of the tank must be supported by all 4 corners of the stand.

 When your tank is new, you won’t need to worry about specific lighting for saltwater corals.
 There are many different options for aquarium lighting, including T5 and LED’s.